don1138/blender-qmc/README.md

 ## Caveats & Warnings

-**This add-on does one very specific thing:**
+**These add-ons do one very specific thing:**

-It sets the Base Color of the Principled BSDF Shader node specifically named "Principled BSDF" -- which is created by default with all new materials -- to a custom color.
+They set the Base Color of the Principled BSDF Shader node specifically named "Principled BSDF" -- which is created by default with all new materials -- to a custom color.
 It also sets the object's `Viewport Display > Color` to the same color.

 **This add-on will only affect the Active Material of the Currently Selected Object.**